-Intensive street outreach and access to services
+Intensive street outreach and access to services (optional) Bonus points added during merit review.

-Applicants must present a clear and actionable strategy for conducting street outreach and a comprehensive plan to ensure youth who are experiencing homelessness, have left home due to family conflict or crisis, or are living on the streets have continuous, access to safe, appropriate shelter and supportive services.
+Applicants must present a clear and actionable strategy for conducting street outreach and a comprehensive plan to ensure youth who are experiencing homelessness, have left home due to family conflict or crisis, or are living on the streets have continuous access to safe, appropriate shelter and supportive services.

-Your response must address all requirements outlined in the corresponding section of the project requirements, including:
+Your response must address all requirements outlined in the intensive street outreach and access to services section of the project requirements section, including:

-- How your program will identify key locations where youth gather to conduct outreach activities. - How your program will conduct regular face-to-face outreach with youth in your target area. - How your program will identify, approach, and engage youth from the target population and provide them with accessible information about the services you offer and their benefits.

-- How your program will maintain adequate staffing including full time outreach workers. - A detailed safety plan for ensuring staff and youth safety during outreach activities. - How your program will provide youth with access to emergency shelter or safe and stable housing 24 hours a day, 7 days a week. - How you will ensure that referred shelters, particularly Basic Center Programs (BCPs), have available capacity to accept youth, when needed. - A detailed strategy for establishing and maintaining MOUs or letters of commitment with shelter providers to guarantee their support in facilitating timely and appropriate referrals for youth in crisis. - A plan for informing the community about your program through outreach materials, public awareness efforts, and distribution of information on available services. - How your program will coordinate with the National Runaway Safeline (NRS) to connect youth to national and local resources, ensuring they have immediate access to information and support. - An outline of how your staff will provide essential resources-such as food, beverages, clothing, hygiene supplies, transportation assistance, and personal safety information, including national and local hotline numbers and resource guides-to youth during outreach activities. - A description of how your program will identify and support youth who are at risk of, or are victims of, trafficking, commercial sexual exploitation, sexual abuse, and other forms of victimization, including providing direct access to appropriate resources and referrals, such as national hotlines.
+- How your program will identify key locations where youth gather to conduct outreach activities. - How your program will conduct regular face-to-face outreach with youth in your target area. - How your program will maintain adequate staffing including full-time outreach workers. - A detailed safety plan for ensuring staff and youth safety during outreach activities. - How your program will provide youth with access to emergency shelter or safe and stable housing 24 hours a day, seven days a week. - How you will ensure that referred shelters, particularly BCPs, have available capacity to accept youth, when needed. - A detailed strategy for establishing and maintaining MOUs or letters of commitment with shelter providers to guarantee their support in facilitating timely and appropriate referrals for youth in crisis. - How you will provide follow-up care to youth engaged through your intensive street outreach and access to services efforts.